chrislaicp/cordova-plugin-app-update/README.md

 This is a fork of cordova-plugin-app-update from vaenow.

-Mainly fix the deprecation of android.support.v4.content.FileProvider issue.
+This project is to fix the deprecation of android.support.v4.content.FileProvider issue on newer andorid studio.

 Pls refer to https://github.com/vaenow/cordova-plugin-app-update for the project details.